 - Skip the Sticking – Keep the surface hot, well-oiled, and clean.
 High-heat oils like avocado are perfect for flat-top sweet potato recipes.

-- Mix up the flavors – I love this flavor combo, but sweet potatoes lend themselves to a little creativity.
-Try cajun spice for a crispy sweet potato hash, curry for a savory twist, or rosemary and garlic for an easy griddle side dish.
+- Mix up the flavors – I love these smoky Blackstone sweet potatoes, but sweet potatoes lend themselves to a little creativity.
+Try cajun spice for a crispy sweet potato hash, curry, or rosemary and garlic.
 I kept things savory, but feel free to make it sweet with some brown sugar or maple syrup.
+(Just remember to watch the heat if you add sugar to the griddle - it burns quickly.)

 Ingredients